 For me, local television news is the prime offender in my house.
 Not all the news, to be sure.
 There are many things at which news programs excel.
 They are really good at crime reports, for example, or local sex scandals.
 But when they are bad, they are really, really bad.

-You've probably noticed yourself that there are a lot of times when there doesn't actually seem to anything "on" the news.
+You’ve probably noticed yourself that there are a lot of times when there doesn’t actually seem to anything “on” the news - hence the weather three times in a half-hour broadcast.
 Or even less than usual, as a cynical observer might point out.

 But don’t take my word for it.
 The Thanksgiving and Christmas holidays are right around the corner, and you can put my theory to the test yourself.